 The word cosmos comes from Greek and is used to indicate the universe as an orderly, harmonious system.
 Obviously, this is in itself a metaphysical position.
 Someone believing the universe to be chaos would not want to use it.
 ‘Universe’ – the totality of everything existing – is far more neutral a term.
 Cosmology, then, is the study of the – presumed –order of the universe.
 Cosmological arguments try to explain God from this order as perceived by us.

 The great champion of using cosmology to understand God was Thomas Aquinas.
 Since causal chains cannot be infinite – at least according to Thomas –, every causal chain in the universe must have a first cause as well as an end.
 “First’ should not be read as temporal, but rather as hierarchical: the first cause may have set off the universe, but may also be needed to keep it going.
 Moreover, in the universe things emerge, exist and perish.
-Therefore, there exists a necessary being that never perishes.
-This being Thomas Aquinas calls God.
+Therefore, says Thomas Aquinas, there exists a necessary being that never perishes.
+This being he calls God.
 However, he explicitly writes that though creation by God is most likely the first cause of everything, it cannot be logically proven.
 The Bible says so, the rest is a matter of faith, not reason.

 Unfortunately, Thomas Aquinas’ Five Ways have been read as logical arguments both by defenders as well as deniers of God’s existence.
 Their defenders tend to see the history of the universe as a causal chain with both beginning and end, occurring according to God’s plan.
 But between religious branches opinions differ about its exact nature.